RishStudio/attendance-system/README.md

 - 👤 Role-based system: Prefects and Admin
 - 💡 Minimal, fast, and user-friendly interface
 - 📱 Fully responsive on desktop, tablet, and mobile
+- ✅ Get full attendance report of the specific user

 ---